Namako771/MapCopyright/README.md

 **For people selling Map Art on large servers.**
 **Protected players are stored in ItemMeta with PersistentDataContainer.**

+Quality written in 3 hours.
+Not a beautiful code.

 ## Commands
 ```
 /art help